Skip to content

 Verify certificates

-To verify that the server and client certificates are correctly signed by the CA certificate, run the following command:
+To check whether the server and client certificates are properly signed by the Certificate Authority (CA) certificate, run the following command:

 $ openssl verify -CAfile ca.pem server-cert.pem client-cert.pem